Xilinx/Vitis-Tutorials/Vitis_Platform_Creation/Design_Tutorials/03_Edge_VCK190/README.md

 # Versal Custom Platform Creation Tutorial

-***Version: 2023.1***
+***Version: 2023.2***

-In this module, the VCK190 board will be regarded as a customer's board.
-You will create a hardware design based on the AMD Versal™ Adaptive SoC Extensible Part Support Example Design, using a pre-built Linux common image and `createdts` command to generate software components.Then, you create an embedded Versal acceleration platform for this customer's board.
-Finally, you will run several applications to test this platform.
+In this module, we treat the VCK190 board as if it were a custom solution tailored to our customer's specific needs.
+Our approach involves leveraging the AMD Versal™ Adaptive SoC Extensible Part Support Example Design and harnessing the power of a pre-built Linux common image, along with the createdts command, to generate essential software components.
+These components are then used to construct a dedicated embedded Versal acceleration platform designed exclusively for our customer's board.
+As the final step, you will run several applications to test this platform.
 If you merely create a platform to validate your kernels, then the [Vitis Platform Quick Start](../../../Getting_Started/Vitis_Platform/README.md) would be a quick choice for you.

-For your reference, this example system total structure is similar to the following.
+For your reference, the overall structure of this example system closely resembles the following:

 ![Vitis Platform structure](images/structure.svg)